Sultans Trail in Serbia

 Formalities

-Serbia is not a EU member or part of the Schengen zone.
+Serbia is not an EU member nor part of the Schengen zone.

-The currency in Serbia is dinar.
-Credit cards and bank cards are readily accepted.
+The currency in Serbia is dinar (RSD).
+Credit cards and bank cards are readily accepted, but “cash is king”.

 Route Updates